Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 • Classic Ouigo trains:

-» Will my Eurostar /Thalys /TGV Lyria /Deutsche Bahn train be affected by the Transportation Strike in France?
+Will my Eurostar /Thalys /TGV Lyria /Deutsche Bahn train be affected by the France train strike?

-Even if these trains are not on strike, French strike actions could impact their ability to deliver the usual timetable.
-As a result, they may need to adapt their timetable during the strike days in France.
+Even if these trains are not on strike, French strikes could impact their ability to deliver the usual timetable.
+As a result, international train lines traveling from /to France may need to adapt their timetable during the strike days in France.

-4b.
-What to Do During a Train Strike in France
+2D.
+What to Do During Train Strikes France

-Are you traveling to/ from Paris by train during an SNCF strike?
-Here are our recommendations:
+Are you traveling by train during an SNCF strike?
+Here are my recommendations:

 YOU HAVE NOT BOOKED YOUR TRAIN TICKETS YET